NonoHM/apache-vi/README.md

 ## About
-Apache-vi is our first programming project of our first year at the IUT of Chatellerault as Telecom & Network students It is an Apache log analyser to create statistics about the activities made on the server.
+Apache-vi is our first programming project of our first year at the IUT of Chatellerault as Telecom & Network students It is an Apache log analyser to create statistics about the connections done with the server

 ## Getting Started
 This is an example of how you may setting up your project locally.